10 ways to manage work conflict

 It will grow, it will change, and it will soon be out of your control without a well-timed diffusion strategy.
 It may not seem like a massive issue, but they can fester in the workplace.

-Obviously, don’t apologise if it’s not your fault, but if you’ve said something that raises blood pressure then execute a well-meaning apology.
+If you’ve said something that raises blood pressure then execute a well-meaning apology.
 If you’ve contributed to a situation getting out of hand, then top marks for recognising the part you have played and making amends for it.

 3. Seek definition.